-- Members’ Services and Inter-parliamentary Relations and Travel
+- Members’ Services

 Often called the 'One Stop Shop' the Members’ Services office is a single access point for information and services advising Members on salaries, staffing and allowances.
 It provides guidelines on the use of such expenditure and making returns on it.
 It also advises on attendance recording and on audit procedures.
 The office regularly publishes information on Members’ expenditure and allowances and associated independent annual audits.

-- Office of the Parliamentary Legal Advisor
+- The Office of Parliamentary Legal Advisers (OPLA)

-The Office of the Parliamentary Legal Advisor (OPLA) provides a service to the Houses of the Oireachtas as a whole, rather than to individual Members.
+The Office of Parliamentary Legal Advisers (OPLA) provides a service to the Houses of the Oireachtas as a whole, rather than to individual Members.
 OPLA provides legal services to the Chairmen and Clerks of the Houses and committees and manages the conduct of all litigation involving the Houses and their Members.
 OPLA also helps Members draft Bills and provides legal advice on proposed legislation.